andy29485/qinq/README.md

 ## Contributors
 - Andriy Zasypkin - head developer / the bad graphics designer / all other things
+- Bradley Dufour - contributed questions
-- Nelson Chen - contributed a question
+- Nelson Chen - contributed a single question
-- Jason Tufano - contributed an idea for a question
+- Jason Tufano - contributed an idea for a single question

 ## How To Use